What is gap analysis?

 The gap analysis is a standard management tool in business, especially for large enterprises.
 Company leadership sets goals and compares the current state of the business to its desired state.
 Where are the gaps?
 Why do those gaps exist?
 The gap analysis examines root causes, sets a plan, and works through challenges to achieve the goal.

-The goal might be reaching a sales target or reducing harms, like customer complaints.
+The goal might be reaching a sales target or reducing harm, like customer complaints.
 Alternatively, the objective might be more strategic, like winning or being invited to bid for larger contracts.

 Forbes groups these gap analyses into four general types: